rukaiah-edhah/rukaiah-edhah/README.md

 Software Engineer
 -----------------

-I am currently studying Computer Science at Mercy University and learning web development as part of the TechWise program, which is sponsored by Google.
+I am currently studying Computer Science at Mercy University and learning web development as part of the TechWise program, sponsored by Google.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [rukaiah.edhah@yahoo.com](mailto:rukaiah.edhah@yahoo.com)